-Exactly at midnight, the daily values corresponding to the previous day will always be calculated and sent (in particular, those daily values that had been enabled under ETS).
-If a security sending of the last daily values has been parameterized for every four hours, the hour counter will be reset every midnight.
-That's why the first security sending of those values will happen at 4:00h am, no matter if a parameter download (and the consequent time set) had taken place at 10:50h pm.
+Exactly at midnight, the daily values corresponding to the previous day will always be calculated and sent (in particular, those daily values that had been enabled in ETS).
+If a security sending of the last daily values has been parameterised for every four hours, the hour counter will be reset at midnight.
+That is why the first security sending of those values will happen at 4:00h am, no matter if a parameter download (and the consequent time set) had taken place at 10:50h pm.